makrai/notes/jurafsky-slp-ed2-ch15-unification.md

     * fine-grained information about number and person, agreement, subcategorization, as well as semantic categories like mass/count
   * proliferation of primitive grammatical categories such as Non3sgVPto,
-  * explosion in the number of grammar rules and ... loss of generality
+  * explosion in the number of grammar rules and loss of generality
-* other advantages [of constraints-based formalisms] that will not be covered
+* other advantages of constraints-based formalisms that will not be covered
   * model more complex phenomena than context-free grammars
   * compute semantics for syntactic representations
-* e.g. grammatical number
+* eg grammatical number
   * property called NUMBER that can have the value singular or plural
-  * members of the NP and the VP category [can have] the value singular/plural
+  * members of the NP and the VP category can have the value singular/plural
-  * operations, such as equality tests [paired] with our core grammar rules
+  * operations, such as equality tests paired with our core grammar rules
-    * i.e. constraints to help ensure [grammaticality]
+    * i.e. constraints to help ensure grammaticality
 * one computational implementation of a constraint-based formalism, based on feature structures and unification

 ## 15.1 feature structures (FS) 2